Micron Technology

 Grant in 2024

-Nazareth University, located in Rochester, New York, offers a diverse range of over 40 undergraduate programs that cater to the evolving demands of various industries, including Environmental Science, Communication Sciences and Disorders, and Peace and Social Justice Studies.
-The institution is known for its vibrant campus life, featuring a well-regarded Arts Center that hosts cultural and fine arts events, and a Colacino Gallery that enhances students' cultural experiences.
-The Otto A. Shults Community Center provides a social space for students, while numerous organizations, such as Amnesty International and the Creative Minds Club, organize events throughout the year.
-Admission to Nazareth requires the completion of an application, submission of an official high school transcript, letters of recommendation, and a writing sample, with optional ACT/SAT scores for further consideration.
-The university offers merit and need-based scholarships, along with financial aid options including graduate tuition assistantships and work-study programs, to support eligible students in their educational pursuits.
+Nazareth University, located in Rochester, New York, offers a diverse array of more than 40 undergraduate programs that cater to the evolving demands of various industries, including Environmental Science, Communication Sciences and Disorders, and Peace and Social Justice Studies.
+The university is noted for its vibrant cultural scene, highlighted by its Arts Center, which hosts a range of fine arts events, and the Colacino Gallery, providing opportunities for students to engage with the arts.
+The campus fosters a dynamic social environment, featuring the Otto A. Shults Community Center and numerous student organizations that organize events throughout the year.
+Admission to Nazareth University requires the completion of an application along with a high school transcript, letters of recommendation, and a writing sample.
+Students may also submit standardized test scores for consideration.
+The university offers merit and need-based scholarships, as well as various forms of financial aid, including graduate tuition assistantships and work-study programs, to support eligible students in their educational pursuits.

 YMCA of Central New York is a non-profit organization that provides health and fitness, swimming, sports, and arts programs and classes.
 Health and fitness classes include, active older adults, group exercise classes, mind and body, yoga, pilates, nutrition counseling, personal training, running programs, smart start, and triathlon training services.
 Swimming classes include swim lessons, aquatic fitness classes, aquatic personal training, training and certifications, masters swimming, and a safety around water initiative.